yaoghh21/Advanced-Lane-Line-Finding---Final-Project/README.md

 ![](Images/HLS.png)

-I've decided to use the combination of S and L channels because they do a fairly robust job of picking up the lines under very different color and contrast conditions, while other combination look messy to me.
+I've decided to use the combination of S and L channels because they do a fairly robust job of picking up the white and yellow lines under very different color and contrast conditions, while other combinations that I also explored looked messy.
+Ultimately I decided to do a combination of gradient threshold and color threshold to combine them and achieve the final binary image.